S-McD/Database_module/resources/application_class_interface.md

   end

   def run

-    @io.puts "Welcome to the music library manager!\n "
-    @io.puts"What would you like to do?\n1 - List all albums\n2 - List all artists"
-    @io.puts"Enter your choice: "

     # "Runs" the terminal application
     # so it can ask the user to enter some input
     # and then decide to run the appropriate action